 Students' level of English is assessed during an interview and when necessary, supplemented with an English Assessment Test.
 Based on the results, students will be placed in the appropriate level of English class.

-Keystone International Schools have a tri-semester system offering a more flexible academic schedule.
+Keystone International Schools, Toronto campus has a semestered system offering a more flexible academic schedule.

-Classes are hundred minute blocks.
-By studying courses in hundred minute blocks, and only having to take maximum of three subjects per semester, students are able to concentrate on fewer courses at a time, resulting in less stress and more time to focus on their courses.
+Classes are 80 minute blocks.
+By studying courses in 80 minute blocks, and only having to take maximum of 4 subjects per semester, students are able to concentrate on fewer courses at a time, resulting in less stress and more time to focus on their courses.
 Students get individual help and support from teachers.

 This type of academic schedule, which is more aligned with college and university system prepares students for higher education.